 Emerson College is a good decision for students pursuing a Radio, Television & Digital Communication degree.
-Experience a strong concentration on radio, television & digital communication inside the program at Emerson.
+Digital communication is a popular choice at Emerson College with over 145 graduates in 2018.
 Positioned in Boston, Massachusetts, this college is a good choice for students who thrive in an urban atmosphere.

 Graduates of this school generally don't have difficulties paying off their student loans; just 2.9% defaulted.
 The typical scholarship given to freshmen is $19,176 with 61.0% of freshmen receiving some type of scholarship.
 A virtual tour could be an easy way to explore Emerson College.

 It's hard to beat Boston University if you wish to pursue Radio, Television & Digital Communication as a major.
 Graduates of the digital communication program make an average of $37,557 in their early career salary and $69,296 in their mid-career salary.
 Boston University has one of the largest student bodies in Massachusetts.

 Sports enthusiasts will love watching the university's top-ranked women's soccer team as they play at home and on the road.
 Around 71.0% of Boston U applicants submit their SAT scores, which average around 1,320.
 Want to know more about Boston University's campus?
 Have a virtual tour.